Avian influenza (bird flu)

 Surveillance of both domestic and wild birds was a key part of the response and is ongoing.

-The surveillance activities helped to establish the virus is no longer present on the farms or in surrounding areas.
+The ongoing surveillance activities mean we are confident that the virus is no longer present on the farms or in surrounding areas.

 Report an unusual sign of disease or death in wild birds.